 (Above-Right-Below) The stunning images from the NMSI Collection Online show the quality of poster art to be seen on station platforms across the country.
 This London & North Eastern Railway poster - 'North East Dales' was painted by Edwin Byatt in 1946.
 The artist depicts a farmer with a flock of sheep walking towards a castle in the foreground, with a river valley and abbey below.
 This artist's impression could be Bolton Castle in Wensleydale or it is more likely to be Barden Towers in Wharfedale with the ruins of Bolton Abbey in the distance, however on close inspection it would appear the Wharfe river is flowing upstream!
 Still the picture does convey something of the wonderful character of the Yorkshire Dales, and so despite the artist's dalliance with the laws of gravity - plus Beeching's closure of the line between Ilkley and Skipton - it is still possible to travel there by train on the lovely Embsay & Bolton Abbey Steam Railway thanks to a dedicated group of volunteers.
 Click here for details…

 For the record, the NMSI family is comprised of four award-winning museums, each with their own diverse identity: the Science Museum, the National Media Museum and the National Railway Museum (NRM) at York.
 The Science Museum at Swindon houses a massive collection ranging from the iconic Lockheed Constellation airliner to super computers, bicycles and the last Fleet Street printing press.
 However, the NMSI's full collection is so big that only 8% of the artefacts are on public view.
-The rest are hidden-away on an ex-WW2 airfield just off the M4, but enthusiasts are amply compensated by the NMSI Collections Onlin; it is a superb website which displays more than 230,000 objects including a range of railway travel posters...a visit is highly recommended.
+The rest are hidden-away on an ex-WW2 airfield just off the M4, but enthusiasts are amply compensated by the NMSI Collections Onlin; it is a superb website which displays more than 230,000 objects including a range of the NRM's railway posters...a visit HERE is highly recommended.
 (Below) This magnificent poster of the River Tees near Barnard Castle (below) would grace any living room; it was painted by Ernest William Haslehurst (1866-1949).

 (Above-Below) This scene of Middleton-in Teesdale is typical of a country branch line terminus; ash trackbed, bullhead rail, cattle dock, point rodding and run-round loop.
 Here Ivatt Class D3 4-4-0 awaits departure with some interesting North Eastern Railway stock circa 1920s.
 (Below) Fast-forward forty-odd years and the run-round loop remains, but this time a 3-car Birmingham Railway Carriage & Wagon Co dmu (later TOPS Class 104) awaits departure from the terminus on the Barnard Castle and Darlington service in June 1960.
 Prior to closure on 30th November 1964, the Middleton-in-Teesdale branch diverged from the Penrith-Darlington line that ran via Kirby Stephen and Stainmore Summit across the Pennines (see below).
 Photos © D Hey